How fair are we? From conceptualization to automated assessment of fairness definitions: Fairness Assessment: Key Concepts and a General Workflow

-When defining bias and conducting fairness analysis, it is important to consider the specific domain being studied, as highlighted in recent research \cite{mehrabi_survey_2021,caton_fairness_2020}.
-The fairness assessment process may involve multiple parties, with three key actors typically identified: \begin{itemize} \item[--] \textbf{Domain expert} provides domain-specific knowledge (\eg in our example, the person in charge of managing admissions to the university); \item[--] \textbf{Data scientist} provides knowledge about fairness metrics and their implementation; \item[--] \textbf{Legal expert} provides knowledge about specific regulations if needed in the fairness assessment process. \end{itemize}
+The fairness assessment process may involve multiple parties, with three key actors typically identified: \begin{itemize} \item[--] \textbf{Domain expert} provides domain-specific knowledge, namely the person in charge of managing admissions to the university or the developer of the recommender system in our examples; \item[--] \textbf{Data scientist} provides knowledge about fairness metrics and their implementation, namely the data scientist provides knowledge about methods and metrics to assess possible bias in the university admission and recommender systems, based on the bias definitions provided by the domain expert in our examples; \item[--] \textbf{Legal expert} provides knowledge about specific regulations if needed in the fairness assessment process, namely the legal expert provides knowledge about possible regulations concerning university admissions or recommender systems for particular domains in our examples. \end{itemize}